Drug data last refreshed 4h ago · AI intelligence enriched 1w ago

-VIDEX is an oral antiretroviral solution approved in 1991 for HIV infection treatment.
-The drug is a small-molecule nucleoside reverse transcriptase inhibitor (NRTI) that blocks HIV replication.
-It represents one of the foundational antiretroviral therapies from the early HIV treatment era.
+VIDEX is an oral small-molecule antiretroviral approved in 1991 for HIV treatment.
+The drug is a nucleoside reverse transcriptase inhibitor (NRTI) that works by blocking HIV replication.
+It represents a foundational class in antiretroviral therapy with a well-established safety and efficacy profile.

 Mechanism of action data is being enriched from DailyMed and FDA sources.
 Check back soon for updated drug intelligence.